asappresearch/slue-toolkit/README.md

 Sentiment analysis refers to classifying a given speech segment as having negative, neutral, or positive sentiment.
 We evaluate SA using  macro-averaged (unweighted) recall and F1 scores.

+### Named Entity Recognition (NEL)

+Named entity localization involves detecting time stamps of named entities in a given utterance.
+An NEL algorithm returns a list of time stamps and we evaluate the performance using two measure: frame-F1 and word-F1 scores.
+For the F1 score computation we measure the number of frames (or words) that are missed (false negative) or are detected correctly (true positives) or are detected incorrectly (false positives) within the detected time stamp boundaries.

 ### Datasets

 <table>